mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-window-design.md

 The next step (of the initialization logic) is to move ALL *Rows* from the the "Main" element to the DIV with class `dds-window-popup-record-container`.

-> Since records where moved from the "Main" `DIV` to the new *Popup* Window, the "Main" element does not have a *natural* height, JavaScript logic sets the `min-height` in-line style to produce an empty page.
+> Since records were moved from the "Main" `DIV` to the new *Popup* Window, the "Main" element does not have a *natural* height, JavaScript logic sets the `min-height` in-line style to produce an empty page.
 (The size comes from `27` multiplied by the computed height of a *Row*)

 ### The Previous record's Rendering

-All Pages need to prepare an *image* of what is presently on the Page that *may* become the previous page on a subsequent Window display.
+When a Page is submitted it needs to prepare an *image* of what is presently on the Page that *may* become the 'previous' page on a subsequent Window display.

-Regardless of the fact that an Application may (or may not) use WINDOW records, any Page will *Store* the an image of the *current* contents of the "Main" `DIV` to be used as the *background* of a subsequent Page with Window records.
+Regardless of the fact that an Application may (or may not) use WINDOW records, any Page will *Capture* and *Store* its image of the *current* contents of the "Main" `DIV` to be used as the *background* of a subsequent Page with Window records.

-[ASNA Expo Web Content](qsys-expo-web-content.html) JavaScript includes a third-party module to convert `HTML` to [png image format](https://en.wikipedia.org/wiki/Portable_Network_Graphics).
+[ASNA Expo Web Content](qsys-expo-web-content.html) JavaScript includes a module to convert `HTML` to [png image format](https://en.wikipedia.org/wiki/Portable_Network_Graphics).
 The *trigger* event when the *Capture* of the "Main" `DIV` is converted to an image is just before calling the [Form Submit](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/submit) function.
 The [Form Submit](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/submit) function is called, in response to pushing `Command` action keys (i.e `Enter` and Function keys), of any button associated with that action.

 ### Storing the Background Image